MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 In this task, you will perform the following changes to the form:

-- add the milestone description to the view
+- add the Milestone Description to the view
-- add the milestone status to the view
+- add the Milestone Status to the view
-- remove the status reason column
+- remove the Status Reason column

 1. Select the **Milestones SubGrid** view, click on the ellipses (...), and select **Edit in new tab**.

 1. Drag the **Milestone Description** column to the right of the **Milestone Title** column in the view.

-1. Drag the **Milestone status** column to the right of the **Status Reason** column in the view.
+1. Drag the **Milestone Status** column to the right of the **Status Reason** column in the view.

 1. Select the caret next to the **Status Reason** column and select **Remove**.